 A Day In The Life.

-My Mixed Company.
+Such an article is to be found at My Mixed Company.
 Quiet simply someone writing about their every day experience, but in a stimulating way.
 As I said in my comment:

 “I tend to wait for “interesting” things to blog about.
 I rarely blog about the mundaities of my life.
 Not that there is anything wrong in having a normal life.